ishdhand/ishdhand.github.com/_pages/home.md

 ## News
 ----------------

+* **2015-10-12** - My work on *D-functions and immanants of unitary matrices and submatrices* with Hubert de Guise, Dylan Spivak and Justin Kulp has been submitted to the Journal of Physics A: Mathematical and Theoretical.
+Please contact me if you would like to read a preprint of our work.

 * **2015-09-29** - My paper on the [Realization of arbitrary discrete unitary transformations using spatial and internal modes of light
 ](http://arxiv.org/abs/1508.06259) with Sandeep K. Goyal is accepted for publication in Physical Review A. The complete matlab code for our decomposition is available [here](https://github.com/ishdhand/Internal-Spatial-Decomposition).